cc65/cc65/Contributing.md

 (''Note:'' The word "must" indicates a requirement.
 The word "should" indicates a recomendation.)

+*this is work in progress and is constantly updated - if in doubt, please ask*

 # generally

 * You must obey these rules when contributing new code or documentation to cc65.
 We are well aware that not all existing code may respect all rules outlined here - but this is no reason for you not to respect them.